RevMask/Achiever/README.md

 Various commands for simple games and fun shit.
 Just don't abuse these and you'll be OK!

+Some of these have aliases or shorter names.
+Get help on the command to see.

 Commands:
   8ball    Magic 8-Ball
-  bin      Perform a binary roll coin     Perform a coin toss ouinon   Recevez une réponse oui/non à votre question importante quote    Fun quotes from various sources roll     Rolls dice in standard dice notation rps      Rock, Paper, Scissors rpsls    Rock, Paper, Scissors.
-Lizard, Spock sino     Recibe una respuesta de sí/no a tu pregunta importante yesno    Receive a yes/no answer to your pressing question
+  bin      Perform a binary roll coin     Perform a coin toss money    Returns game money amount ouinon   Recevez une réponse oui/non à votre question importante quote    Fun quotes from various sources roll     Rolls dice in standard dice notation roulette Roulette rps      Rock, Paper, Scissors rpsls    Rock, Paper, Scissors.
+Lizard, Spock sino     Recibe una respuesta de sí/no a tu pregunta importante slots    Dude Slot Machine yesno    Receive a yes/no answer to your pressing question

 Type d.help command for more info on a command.
-You can also type d.help category for more info on a category.
+You can also type d.help category for more info on a category.```
 ```

 ### Profile